SystemsApproach/tcpcc/intro.rst

    V. Paxson and S. Floyd, `Wide-Area Traffic: The Failure of Poisson Modeling
    <https://www.icir.org/vern/papers/poisson.TON.pdf>`__.
-   IEEE/ACM Transactions on Networking, Jun 1995.
+   IEEE/ACM Transactions on Networking, June 1995.

    W. Leland *et al*,  `On the self-similar nature of Ethernet traffic
    <https://doi.org/10.1145/167954.166255>`__.
-   ACM SIGCOMM, 1993.
+   ACM SIGCOMM '93 Symposium, August 1993.

 These papers and others contributed to the consensus that Internet traffic is much more “bursty”—packets arrive in clumps—than had been assumed by early models.
-Furthermore, this burstiness displays *self-similarity*.
-Self-similarity is a property of fractals—when you zoom in, you keep on seeing similar complexity at finer resolutions.
-For Internet traffic, this means that at any time scale, from microseconds to hours, you will see similar sorts of complexity.
+Furthermore, this burstiness displays *self-similarity*—a property of fractals, whereby when you zoom in, you keep seeing similar complexity at finer resolutions.
+For Internet traffic, this means that at any time scale, from microseconds to hours, you will see similar sorts of patterns.

 This research had a number of practical consequences, such as the realization that packet queues might get to be very long indeed, and thus routers and switches should have reasonably large packet buffers.
 (Correctly sizing those buffers became its own research topic.)
-Link utilizations could not be reliably kept close to 100% all the time, because you had to allow room for an unforeseen burst.
+Link utilizations could not be reliably kept close to 100% all the time, because you had to allow room for unpredictable bursts.

 Two topics of particular importance when thinking about congestion avoidance are *fairness* and *stability*.
 When the network is